mgreiler/se-unlocked/Transcripts/EP_07_Charity_Majors.md

 piece of code that it's actually in production.
 That's also one of those measurements that's a very good indicator for well, for high-performing teams.
 Right?
 One of the things that I thought about is how do you think that, for example, QA departments or manual testing.
-How does that fit into this dev ops life cycle?
+How does that fit into this devOps life cycle?
 Where we, you know, we write the code and we ship it.
-When is the right time that, you know, manual testing takes place when are QA departments involved, or are they actually all obsolete?
+When is the right time that, you know, manual testing takes place when are QA departments involved, or are they actually all obsolete, right?

 **Charity:** [00:12:33] Yeah, they're not obsolete any more than, you know, people are always proclaiming that QA is dead or ops is dead and any